nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 interface and exposes its functionality using the `LogicManager.java` class.<br>
 <img src="images/LogicComponentClassDiagram.PNG" width="800"><br>

+> Diagram 2: Logic Componenet Class Diagram

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
+The _Delete Task Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 3`.

 <img src="images\DeleteTaskSequenceDiagram.PNG" width="800">

+> Diagram 3: Delete Task Sequence Diagram

->Note how the `Model` simply raises a `AddressBookChangedEvent` when the Address Book data are changed, instead of asking the `Storage` to save the updates to the hard disk.
+> Note how the `Model` simply raises a `TaskManagerChangedEvent` when the Task Manager data are changed, instead of asking the `Storage` to save the updates to the hard disk.

 The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>
 <img src="images\DeleteTaskEventHandlingSequenceDiagram.PNG" width="800">

+> Diagram 4: Delete Task Event Handing Sequence Diagram

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct